ephing/not-fake-assembly-language/README.md

 * push: pushes o1 onto stack in current activation record
 #### other
 * pop: pops most recently pushed thing off the current activation record

+#### Pure functions
+Labels ending with a dollar sign denotate pure functions, or functions that take 1 argument, have no global side effects, and also return the same thing for the same input.
+Abusing this, we can cache outputs of various recursive calls to calculate deeply nested calls effectively instantaneously.